-Today, SEOs are expected, in addition to their technical search optimization skills, to have content marketing skills at least.
+Today, SEOs are expected to have at least content marketing skills in addition to their technical search optimization skills.

-The reason is not far-fetched, Google through its constant updates have outdated almost every other SEO technique that used to work in the past, except, of course, publishing quality content.
+The reason is not far-fetched, Google, through its constant updates, has outdated almost every other SEO technique that used to work in the past, except, of course, publishing quality content.

 Hence, the line between SEO and other aspects of online marketing has become increasingly blurred.